Israel is at war with Hamas. Here’s what to know - KESQ

 What happened?

-Militants from Gaza fired thousands of rockets towards Israeli towns on Oct 7, before breaking through the heavily fortified border fence with Israel and sending militants deep into Israeli territory.
-There, Hamas gunmen killed hundreds of people, including civilians and soldiers, and took up to 150 hostages, according to Israeli authorities.
+Militants from Gaza fired thousands of rockets towards Israeli towns on October 7, before breaking through the heavily fortified border fence with Israel and sending militants deep into Israeli territory.
+There, Hamas gunmen killed more than 1,300 people, including civilians and soldiers, and took up to 150 hostages, according to Israeli authorities.

 A senior Hamas official in Lebanon told a Russian state-backed channel that the group had been preparing for the attack for two years.